ryankirkman/ryankirkman.github.com/_posts/2013-03-12-sqlce-inner-join-to-left-join-5x-speedup.md

 	</tr>
 </table>

-Interestingly, this drastic difference only appears to happen on SQLCE.
-On full SQL Server 2008 R2, the resulting query plans and estimated costs are identical.
+Interestingly, this drastic difference only appears to happen in SQLCE.
+In full SQL Server 2008 R2 with the same database structure, foreign keys and indexes, the resulting query plans and estimated costs are identical.